HumanSignal/label-studio/docs/source/guide/format.md

 1. Start Label Studio without specifying input path and then import through the web interfaces available at [http://127.0.0.1:8200/import](here)

-2. Start Label Studio by directly specifying the paths on project initialization, e.g.
+2. Initialize Label Studio project by directly specifying the paths, e.g. `label-studio init --input-path my_tasks.json --input-format json`

-    ```bash
-    label-studio init --input-path my_tasks.json --input-format json
-    ```
 The `--input-path` argument points to a file or a directory where your labeling tasks reside.
-By default it expects [JSON-formatted tasks](config.html#JSON-file), but you can also specify all other formats listed bellow, specifying `--input-format` option.
+By default it expects [JSON-formatted tasks](config.html#JSON-file), but you can also specify all other formats listed bellow by using `--input-format` option.

 ## Import data